 How To Cut A Light Strip

 Strands often come with cut lines pre-marked in spots that you can cut with an ordinary pair of scissors.
 Afterward, you’ll be left with metal contacts.
-These contacts can be soldered directly to, or much easier is to use some LED crimp on connectors.
+These contacts can be either soldered directly together, or connected with some LED crimp on connectors.

 12 Volt LED Recessed Lighting